Château Bouscaut Pessac-Léognan rouge 2018 - Grand Cru Classé

 Nose

-Rich, refined, notes of black cherry, tapenade, clove, beautiful complexity
+Rich and refined, with notes of black cherry, tapenade, and clove; beautifully complex

 Serve